department-of-veterans-affairs/vagov-content/pages/disability/upload-supporting-evidence.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Upload Evidence to Support Your Claim
+title: Upload Evidence to Support Your Disability Claim
-display_title: Upload Evidence to Support Your Claim
+display_title: Upload Evidence to Support Your Disability Claim
 description: Find out how and when to upload evidence online to support your VA claim.
 Evidence may include supporting documents like medical test results, doctor’s reports, and other records.
 concurrence:
 collection: